Liam Harrison meets Seksan in clash of legends on Sky Sports: 'We have got no regard for our personal safety'

-Liam Harrison finally gets the fight he's been waiting for when he makes his comeback against rival legend Seksan Or Kwanmuang in Denver; Watch Harrison vs Seksan and Jonathan Haggerty vs Superlek live on Sky Sports Mix from 1am on Saturday morning
+Liam Harrison finally gets the fight he has been waiting for when he makes his comeback against rival legend Seksan Or Kwanmuang in Denver; watch Harrison vs Seksan and Jonathan Haggerty vs Superlek live on Sky Sports Mix from 1am on Saturday morning

-This weekend Liam Harrison finally gets the fight he's been waiting for.
+This weekend Liam Harrison finally gets the fight he has been waiting for.

 He will meet another combat sports legend when he takes on Seksan Or Kwanmuang, live on Sky Sports in the early hours of Saturday morning.